Last updated December 14, 2022.

 It makes people feel more extroverted and sociable.

-Oxytocin is often confused with OxyContin, a highly addictive, opioid prescription painkiller.
+Oxytocin is sometimes confused with OxyContin, a highly addictive, opioid prescription painkiller.

 But the only thing these two substances have in common is their similar spelling.

-Besides “love hormone,” oxytocin goes by a long list of other monikers.
+Besides being called the “love hormone,” oxytocin goes by numerous other monikers, including:

-It enhances the pleasure of social interactions by stimulating the production of anandamide, a neurotransmitter that’s been called the “bliss molecule.”
-(8)
+Oxytocin enhances the pleasure of social interactions by stimulating the production of anandamide, a neurotransmitter that’s been called the “bliss molecule.”